Windows generally last 20-30 years and over the last 20 years new technologies as well as performance standards have been introduced

 Rating for Windows which takes into account several performance metrics (U-Factor,Solar Heat Gain Coefficient and Air Leakage) which

 translates into an Energy Rating or ER.
 The ER rating is also based on three climate zones in Canada.
-I have included some useful links
+NRC's Energy Ratings Search is

-and .pdf's directly below to help you in your search.
-The Energy Ratings search is very helpful in pin pointing the exact make,model and
+very helpful in pin pointing the exact make,model and type of window.

 Window -Types, Features and Energy Ratings